 Behind My Brushstrokes

-Each of my paintings represents a healing journey — a moment, an emotion, or an experience that needs to be seen and understood.
-When I walk in nature, I feel it speaks to me in a language beyond words, guiding me toward what needs to surface from within.
+Each of my paintings represents a healing journey — a moment, an emotion, or an experience that asks to be seen and understood.
+When I walk in nature, I often feel it speaks in a language beyond words, guiding me toward what is ready to surface from within.
 Sometimes I recognize it immediately — a feeling, a memory, a truth ready to be expressed.
-Other times, I only understand it once the painting is complete, when the image has already told me what I needed to see.
+Other times, I only understand it once the painting is complete, when the image has already revealed what I needed to see.

 My technique is rooted in the idea of connection and openness.
-I work with what is sometimes called Open Impressionism* — leaving small spaces between each brushstroke so that the background color becomes an essential part of the whole composition.
+I work with brushstrokes that leave small spaces between one another, allowing the background color to remain visible and active throughout the composition.
+The background is not simply a setting; it becomes the emotional foundation of the piece.

 Digital paintings of a potted purple plant on a wooden surface, featuring circular magnified sections showing brushstroke details.

-Sometimes, the color appears to me instantly, clear and undeniable.
-Other times, I sit quietly before a blank canvas, allowing the right tone to reveal itself — as if the painting itself is whispering what it needs to become.
+I choose these background colors with great intention.
+Each hue represents an emotional vibration — the energy I wish to evoke rather than the one I may be feeling in the moment.
+Sometimes the color appears to me instantly, clear and undeniable.
+Other times, I sit quietly before a blank canvas, allowing the right tone to reveal itself — as if the painting itself is gently guiding what it needs to become.

-For me, painting is both a dialogue, a danza and a meditation — a way of letting the inner world and the outer world meet, one brushstroke at a time.
+For me, painting is a dialogue, a dance, and a meditation — a place where the inner world and the outer world meet, one brushstroke at a time.

 with love,